 Using the allometry measurements of these sharks has allowed scientists to make more accurate reconstructions of how mega the Megalodon might have been... they estimated Meg was up to 16 metres long!
 That is three times the size of today's biggest great whites and even bigger than the largest shark alive today: the whale shark (Rhinocodon typus) (Cooper et al, 2020).
 Megalodon truly earned it's name!

 One of those new species that outcompeted Megalodon into extinction was none other than the great white shark.
 It was exactly the same features of the great white's body that make them so successful today which made them so perfectly evolved all those millions of years ago: they have "regional endothermy".
 This means they are not 'cold-blooded' like the Megalodon, but maintain an internal body temperature around their eyes, brain and muscles above that of the surrounding water.
+See Sharks Packing Heat to learn more.
 This allowed them to survive in colder waters in the past, and is what gives them their incredible thermal tolerance and cosmopolitan distribution to this day (Pimiento et al, 2016).
-Meg might have been big, but great white pack heat!
+So whilst Meg might have been big, but great white are hotter!

-To learn more about shark endothermy, check out Sharks Packing Heat.
+To learn more about extinct sharks check out my other paleontology articles.